 - boost blood circulation

-- helps eliminating toxic fluids
+- helps to eliminate toxic fluids

 - helps relax the muscles